volodymyrhudyma/blog/content/blog/yield-expression-implicitly-results-in-an-any-type-because-its-containing-generator-lacks-a-return-type-annotation.md

 ## Possible Solutions

-In this section we will learn two possible solutions to get rid of the error above.
+In this section we will learn two possible solutions to get rid of the above error.

-I would assume that you have completed [my tutorial](/add-redux-saga-with-typescript-to-your-react-application-january-2021/) and seeing an error right after having done that.
+I assume that you have completed [my tutorial](/add-redux-saga-with-typescript-to-your-react-application-january-2021/) and see an error right after.

-An error occurs in the **fetchTodoSaga** which looks the following way:
+An error occurs in the **fetchTodoSaga** that looks like this:

 ```typescript
 function* fetchTodoSaga() {